Gluten-Free Egg Pasta with Natural Flours

 GLUTEN-FREE EGG PASTA WITH NATURAL FLOURS (

-Yes, in this recipe it compensates for the absence of gluten and improves the hold.
+Yes, in this recipe it compensates for the absence of gluten and improves its hold.

 • Why does the pasta break?

-Dough too dry or rolled out too thin without adequate resting.
+Too dry dough or overly thin rolling without adequate resting.

-• Is it suitable for the pasta machine?
+• Is it suitable for a pasta machine?

 • Can I use it for lasagna?

-Yes, it is suitable for lasagna, ravioli, and tortellini.
+Yes, it is suitable for lasagna, ravioli, tortellini.

 gluten-free egg pasta with natural flours